Preventing Mother To Child

 Future of the pMTCT Program

 These gratifying results are comparable to those realized in large urban centers in the developed world.
-CAI has successfully built a pMTCT treatment model in rural Yunnan, and now plans to scale up these methodologies to other parts of China affected by the epidemic.
+CAI has successfully built a pMTCT model in rural Yunnan, and now plans to scale up these methodologies to other parts of China affected by the epidemic.

 • Increase enrollment of HIV+ pregnant women.